 Traveling in Turbulent Times: Doing Your Research Before You Travel

-Wars, natural disasters, terrorist attacks, and disease outbreaks require that today’s travelers do their homework to stay safe.
+Wars, natural disasters, terrorist attacks, high crime areas, and disease outbreaks require that today’s travelers do their homework to stay safe.
 Besides increasing your security, such preparation will enhance enjoyment of your trip by providing peace of mind.

 Good Sources of Information

-The website Travel.State.gov is a good first source of information about regions considered dangerous to Americans.
+The US Department of State's Travel website (travel.state.gov) is a good first source of information about regions considered dangerous to Americans.
 Here you will find the latest travel warnings and alerts.
 In addition, there are Consular Information Sheets for every country.
 These sheets include information on the location of the US embassy or consulate, health conditions, areas of instability, political disturbances, as well as crime and security information.

 For additional health information, the World Health Organization (WHO) provides information on disease outbreaks and offers recommendations for being a healthy traveler.
 On the WHO website, you will also find links to articles on food safety, infectious diseases, and other travel-related topics.